-&lt;sup>8 At a Quarterly Communication, held at Freemasons' Hall, on Wednesday, June 2d, 1819, "A Report from the Board of General Purposes was read; in which it was stated, that a complaint had been preferred against a lodge in London, for having refused Admission to some Brethren who were well known to them, alleging that, as the Lodge was about to initiate a Candidate, no visitor could be admitted until that ceremony was concluded.
-The several Parties having attended the Board, it appeared that the Officers of the Lodge complained against, had acted under an erroneous Opinion of the General laws, and not from any intention to infringe them or the established custom of the Craft, and they assured the Board of their anxiety at all times to conform themselves to every Regulation of the Grand Lodge, and that they should not again fall into a similar error.
-Whereupon, the Board RESOLVED, That it is the undoubted right of every Mason, who is well known, or properly vouched, to visit any Lodge during the time it is opened for general Masonic Business, observing the proper forms to be attended to on such occasions, and so that the Master may not be interrupted in the performance of his duty."-EDITOR.
+At a Quarterly Communication, held at Freemasons' Hall, on Wednesday, June 2d, 1819, "A Report from the Board of General Purposes was read; in which it was stated, that a complaint had been preferred against a lodge in London, for having refused Admission to some Brethren who were well known to them, alleging that, as the Lodge was about to initiate a Candidate, no visitor could be admitted until that ceremony was concluded.
+The several parties having attended the Board, it appeared that the officers of the Lodge complained against, had acted under an erroneous opinion of the general laws, and not from any intention to infringe them or the established custom of the Craft, and they assured the Board of their anxiety at all times to conform themselves to every regulation of the Grand Lodge, and that they should not again fall into a similar error.
+Whereupon, the Board RESOLVED, That it is the undoubted right of every Mason, who is well known, or properly vouched, to visit any Lodge during the time it is opened for general Masonic business. observing the proper forms to be attended to on such occasions, and so that the Master may not be interrupted in the performance of his duty."-EDITOR.

-'Brother A.B., in consequence of your cheerful conformity to the Charges and Regulations of the Order, I approve of you as Master of the Lodge; not doubting of your care, skill, and capacity.'
+formity to the Charges and Regulations of the Order, I approve of you as Master of the Lodge; not doubting of your care, skill, and capacity."

-The new Master is then conducted to an adjacent room, where he is regularly installed, and bound to his trust in ancient form, in the presence of at least three installed Masters.
+The new Master is then conducted to an adjacent room, where he is regularly installed, 37 and bound to his trust in ancient form, in the presence of at least three installed Masters.

-On his return to the Lodge, the new Master is conducted by the [Grand] Stewards to the left hand of the Grand Master, where he is invested with the badge of his office, and the warrant of constitution is delivered over to him in form; after which the Sacred law, with the square, and compasses, the constitutions, the minute-book, the rule and line, the trowel, the chisel, the mallet, the moveable and immoveable jewels, and all the insignia of his different Officers, are separately presented to him, with suitable charges to each .
-He is then chaired amid the acclamations of the Brethren; after which he returns his becoming acknowledgments to the
+On his return to the Lodge, the new Master is conducted by the [Grand] Stewards to the left hand of the Grand Master, where he is invested with the badge of his office, and the warrant of constitution is delivered over to him in form; after which the Sacred Law, with the square, and compasses, the constitutions, the minute-book, the rule and line, the trowel, the chisel, the mallet, the movable and immovable jewels, and all the insignia of his different Officers, are separately presented to him, with suitable charges to each.
+He is then lation.